BIPES/BIPES/docs/core/channel.rst

 WebSockets
 -----------------------------

-With the use of `WebSocket API <https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API>`_ , data can be sent via a serial port, with the help of the ``websocket`` class.
+With the use of `WebSocket API <https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API>`_ , data can be sent via TCP/IP, with the help of the ``websocket`` class.

 .. js:autoclass:: channel.websocket
    :short-name: